 This all goes with rice.
 Good rice is slightly sticky.
 It’s just sticky enough to hold together in forkfuls.
 The nonsense idea of snow-like rice made popular by ads that show rice tumbling off a spoon in slow motion is easily debunked when you remember that such rice is always eaten with gravy so that it can stick together.

 You can cook good rice in a microwave.
-Long grain fragrant or Basmati rice works best.
+Jasmine rice works best.
 Add some salt and enough boiling water to cover the rice plus a little bit.
 Put it on high for about 10 minutes.
 Don’t stir it.
 Don’t even look at it.
 Ignore people who claim that you have to soak the rice beforehand, and all that.
 They’re peasants.